USE GAMES TO GET KIDS Fall in Love with Reading

 Mmm!

-This game is a whodunit mystery where players work as a team of detectives to find out which fox stole Mrs. Plumpert's prized pot pie.
+This is a cooperative deduction board game where players work together to discover which fox stole Mrs Plumpert’s prized pot pie.

 Stuffed Fables